 There Are Also Protections from the State of New Jersey

-Governor Phil Murphy in New Jersey has signed a bill that gave him the authority place a moratorium on evictions of homeowners amid foreclosure proceedings, and he signed an executive order to “immediately suspend” such actions.
+Governor Phil Murphy in New Jersey has signed a bill that gave him the authority place a moratorium on evictions of homeowners amid foreclosure proceedings.
+He signed an executive order to “immediately suspend” such actions.
 The order would remain in effect for no longer than two months following the end of the state of emergency declared by Murphy.
 Be careful as Banks can still pursue foreclosures but would not be able to carry out a removal until the order is lifted.

 Governor Murphy also urged “in the strongest possible terms” that lenders “do what they can for their mortgage customers to make loan repayment much more flexible in coming weeks and months.”

-Foreclosures on mortgages through Fannie Mae or Freddie Mac, those foreclosures are on hold for two months.
+Foreclosures on mortgages through Fannie Mae or Freddie Mac are on hold for two months.
 Different states are imposing different rules in this area and you should check the State you live in to see what is available.
-Each State has Coronavirus site dealing with these issues.

 Utility bills and relief in light of Coronavirus